 1. Christmas Tree in Trafalgar Square

-This year is an important one for London’s annual Christmas tree in Trafalgar Square.
-It’s the 70th anniversary of the year Norway first gave the British people a tree in honor of the UK’s support in World War II.
-Since then a giant Norwegian spruce has graced Trafalgar Square every December.
-2017 will be no exception, and the tree, which is on its way to London as I write, will be lit up at a ceremony on December 7th.
+London’s annual Christmas tree in Trafalgar Square is one of the biggest and brightest in the city.
+Ever since Norway first gave the British people a tree in honor of the UK’s support in World War II, a giant Norwegian spruce has graced Trafalgar Square every December.

 2. Christmas Tree in St James’s